yueyanglu/yueyanglu.github.io/index.md

 ### Education
 I am a Ph.D. candidate in Meteorology & Physical Oceanography at the [Rosenstiel School of Marine, Atmospheric and Earth Science](https://www.rsmas.miami.edu/), University of Miami.
-I received an undergraduate marine science degree at Ocean University of China in [Qingdao](https://en.wikipedia.org/wiki/Qingdao).
+I received an undergraduate marine science degree at Ocean University of China.

 ---